oliverbarreto/podcastarr-web/README.md

 `npx prisma init --datasource-provider sqlite`

+Also install the Prisma Client:
+`npm install @prisma/client`

 2. Add schema.prisma file to the project
    The Prisma schema provides an intuitive way to model data.
 Add the following models to your schema.prisma file: